-Snapchat and Instagram are undeniably favorite communication channels among Generation Z. According to our 2019 survey of student communication preferences, Instagram’s daily usage has increased 14% to a total of just over 80%, while Snapchat stayed constant with 76% of students reporting daily usage since 2017.
-In that same timeframe, Facebook and Facebook Messenger, once the go-to channels for advertisers, have seen their usage tumble 43%.
+Snapchat and Instagram are undeniably favorite communication channels among Generation Z. According to our 2019 survey of student communication preferences, Instagram’s daily usage has increased 10% to a total of just over 80%, while Snapchat stayed constant with about 76% of students reporting daily usage since 2017.
+In that same timeframe, Facebook and Facebook Messenger, once the go-to channels for advertisers, have seen their usage fall 17% and 12%, respectively.

 As social media preferences change so must the methods by which colleges engage students on these platforms.
 Advertising strategies that worked five years ago on Facebook probably won’t be as effective on Instagram in 2019.